xta0/xta0.me/_posts/2016-11-12-Learn-How-To-Learn.md

 ## 资料
 - [MIT Open Course]()
 - [brainfacts](http://www.brainfacts.org)
-- **Articles**:
-	- Robyn Scott, "The 30 Second Habit That Can Have a Big Impact On Your Life," Feb 18, 2014, The Huffington Post.
-This is actually a wonderful article on chunking!
-	Richard Wiseman,
-	- "Be lucky - it's an easy skill to learn," The Telegraph, Jan 9, 2003.
-Yes, Lady Luck DOES favor some--and for a reason!
-	- David Glenn,"Divided Attention," February 28, 2010, The Chronicle of Higher Education.
-	- Steve Mensing, "Dunning-Kruger Effect: When Distorted Self-Perception and Illusions of Competence Trick Entertainers, Politicians, and Cities," Nov 26, 2013, Rowan Free Press.
-	- Errol Morris, "The Anosognosic’s Dilemma: Something’s Wrong but You’ll Never Know What It Is (Part 1)," June 20, 2010, The New York Times, Opinionator.
-	- Maria Konnikova, "What's Lost as Handwriting Fades," June 2, 2014, The New York Times.
-	- Carl Zimmer, "This is Your Brain on Writing," June 20, 2014, The New York Times.
-A nice discussion of the caudate nucleus, which is involved in habitual, chunking type activities in all sorts of areas, including sports, and its role in writing expertise.
-	- Johns Hopkins Medicine, "Memories of errors foster faster learning," August 14, 2014, Science Daily.
-Yes, mistakes really do help you learn!
-	- Travis Bradberry, "Multitasking Damages Your Brain And Career, New Studies Suggest," October 8, 2014, Forbes.
-	- Sue Shellenbarger, "The Power of the Doodle: Improve Your Focus and Memory," July 29, 2014, The Wall Street Journal.
-	- Colin Gerber, "Memory Consolidation and Productivity Can Both Be Improved by Taking Breaks," Quora, November, 2014.
-	- Steven C. Pan, "The Interleaving Effect: Mixing It Up Boosts Learning," Scientific American, August 4, 2015.
-	- Shana K. Carpenter, "Spacing and Interleaving of Study and Practice by Shana K. Carpetner", Society for the Teaching of Psychology, 2014.

 - [The 30 Second Habit That Can Have a Big Impact On Your Life](https://www.huffingtonpost.com/robyn-scott/the-30-second-habit-that-_b_4808632.html)
 - Books:
 	- [A Mind for Numbers](http://www.amazon.com/gp/product/039916524X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=039916524X&linkCode=as2&tag=learningho0a9-20&linkId=D4N64HNWGXOU5SBK)